 We travel to Aviemore and the Strathspey Railway, stopping en route to admire the attractive Highland station of Dunkeld with its traditional semaphore signalling.
 Our train sets off from Strathspey, the line crossing heather-covered moorland with the Cairngorm Mountains beyond, a scene which has changed little in the last hundred years.
 The train stops at Boat of Garten, a village created by the former railway companies.
 It also stops at Broomhill, which doubled as ‘Glenbogle’ in the popular BBC TV series, Monarch of the Glen.
 The train returns to Aviemore, from where we continue to our accommodation in Inverness.
 Dinner is served here this evening.

 We board a train to Wick, on a line which takes us along the Cromarty and Dornoch Firths, looping round by Lairg and back to the coast, passing the former junction with the Dornoch branch at The Mound.
 From Golspie, the line follows spectacular coastline as far as Helmsdale, where it turns inland, pausing at remote stations such as Forsinard and Altnabreac, before reaching Georgemas Junction, the most northerly railway junction in Britain.
 We continue to the terminus at Wick, before returning to Inverness by coach, a more direct but equally as scenic coastal route.
-Dinner is served after a DVD presentation on Scottish railways of the 1950s and 60s.
+Dinner is served in the evening.